 What brand are these paint chips?

-although Geneticallymodified colors inspire many decor projects, they are not actual paint chips. the colors i create do not correspond to a manufacturer’s paint line. however … a reader recently shared ** site where you can convert the HEX codes listed in each post, into available paint / color collections. i have no affiliation with this site, but wanted to share with those who are interested.
+although Geneticallymodified colors inspire many decor projects, they are not actual paint chips. the colors i create do not correspond to a manufacturer’s paint line. however … a reader recently shared *THIS* site where you can convert the HEX codes listed in each post, into available paint / color collections. i have no affiliation with this site, but wanted to share with those who are interested.

 Can you help me choose a palette for my project (home or wedding)?